wp-plugins/spider-event-calendar/readme.txt

 = Adding Themes to the calendar for the widget view  =

-5.1 On the left menu select Calendar>Widget Themes>Add a Theme.
+5.1 On the left menu select Calendar->Widget Themes->Add a Theme.

 5.2 The General Parameters of the Spider Event Calendar.
 5.2.1 Title.
 Choose a title for the theme.